How long does it take to resolve a personal injury case?

 Typical Length of Time: Months, but Occasionally Years for Very Complex Cases

-Lawyers are often required to sift through thousands and thousands of pages of discovery produced by the defendant in a medical malpractice case.
-A good attorney knows what they need, how to request it, how to spot it amongst all of the extra information, and how to use it to win a trial or obtain a larger settlement for the client.
+Lawyers are often required to sift through thousands and thousands of pages of discovery produced by the in a case.
+A good attorney knows what they need, how to it, how to spot it amongst all of the extra information, and how to use it to win a trial or obtain a larger settlement for the client.

 Step 6: Settlement Negotiations, Round II